Bloxdy/code-api/README.md

 /**
- * Play particle effect on all clients, or only on some clients if clientPredictedBy is specified
+ * Play particle effect on all clients, or only on some clients if clientPredictedBy is specified *
  * @param {TempParticleSystemOpts} opts
  * @param {PlayerId} [clientPredictedBy] - Play only on clients where client with playerId clientPredictedBy
+ * is not invisible, transparent, or themselves
  * @returns {void}
  */
 playParticleEffect(opts, clientPredictedBy)

 /**
  * Get the in game name of an entity.
+ *
  * @param {EntityId} entityId
  * @returns {string}
  */